 Related Reading: Can Healthy Jealousy Help You Build Stronger Relationships?

-5. You’re the only one working at the relationship
+5. You’re the only one working on the relationship

 Inevitably, the onus of making the relationship work falls on you.
 However, don’t fool yourself with the belief that by doing more or trying harder you can change things.
 The source of the problem lies elsewhere.